ropensci/roweb3/content/blog/2025-12-15-better-code/index.md

 You can improve your code without effort, without even AI, using:

+-   {lintr} to get "bad" patterns, including custom ones, flagged;

 -   Air, to efficiently reformat code;

--   {flir}, to efficiently refactor code;

 -   jarl, to fix "bad" practice;

--   {lintr} to get "bad" patterns, including custom ones, flagged.
+-   {flir}, to efficiently refactor code.

 The usage of those tools is best complemented by review by humans.